fernandorpm/rent-a-partment/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Zattix
+# Rent A Partment

-> Zattix is the Capstone Project assigned to me by Microverse for the 4th week of the HTML & CSS3 Module.
+> Rent A Partment iss the Capstone Project assigned to me by Microverse for the 4th week of the HTML & CSS3 Module.
-> Original Design by: <a href="https://www.behance.net/gallery/24796463/ZATTIX" target="_blank">Mohammed Awad</a>
+> Original Design (Zattix) by: <a href="https://www.behance.net/gallery/24796463/ZATTIX" target="_blank">Mohammed Awad</a>

 <img src="./app_screenshot.png" alt="Project Preview"></img>